 Students and Exchange Visitors

-Services performed by you as a nonresident alien temporarily in the United States as a nonimmigrant under subparagraph F, J, M, or Q of section 101(a)(15) of the Immigration and Nationality Act are not covered under the social security program if the services are performed to carry out the purpose for which you were admitted to the United States.
+Services performed by you as a nonresident alien temporarily in the USA as a nonimmigrant under subparagraph F, J, M, or Q of section 101(a)(15) of the Immigration and Nationality Act are not covered under the social security program if the services are performed to carry out the purpose for which you were admitted to the USA.
 This means that there will be no withholding of social security or Medicare taxes from the pay you receive for these services.
 However, these types of services are very limited, and generally include only on-campus work, practical training, and economic hardship employment.

 Nonresident Alien Students

-If you are a nonresident alien admitted to the United States as a student, you generally are not permitted to work for a wage or salary or to engage in business while you are in the United States.
+If you are a nonresident alien admitted to the USA as a student, you generally are not permitted to work for a wage or salary or to engage in business while you are in the USA.
 In some cases, a student is granted permission to work and it is so noted on the student’s copy of Immigration Form I-20, Certificate of Eligibility for Nonimmigrant Student Status, or Form I-688B, Employment Authorization Document.
 Social security and Medicare taxes are not withheld from pay for the work.

 Employment due to severe economic necessity is sometimes permitted for students in F-1 status.
 This requires approval by a Designated School Official.
 Students granted permission to work due to severe economic necessity will be issued Form I-688B by INS.
 Social security and Medicare taxes are not withheld from pay for this work.